Get in Touch

 • Killing a process

-• Scheduling tasks once
+• Scheduling one-time tasks

-• Scheduling tasks regularly
+• Scheduling regular tasks

-• Alt-SysRq key
+• Using the Alt-SysRq key

 • Hardware identification